hy6219/be-smart-and-be-happy/README.txt

 2.make array that can mark if it is self number or not by using for loop 3.make another for loop for print self number by using index

+13.update:24-01-2019
+BOJ1065.cpp
+problem: there were only one input named "N".
+N is the natural number less than 1000!!
+We can call specific case as "Hansu", which is the number that its digit can be arithmetic sequence as "123,567"
+sol: make function to process for specific pattern :-1.write N 2.
+X<=N 3.Check that X is hansu 4. count the number of hansu :using for loop and if

 Happy Coding!